 Remember: Interviewers have their own worries … will they find someone who fits well with the job and company.
 Hiring the wrong person is both costly and disruptive.

-So if you are worrying about a job interview…
+Worrying about a job interview…

 I spent many years helping hire people.
 Besides overseeing the process, I screened resumes, worked with HR, spoke with potential candidates on the phone, and then helped conduct interviews.